Cristina-Pat/Airport/docs/domain-models-test-plan.md

 | Airport | airport @Array[@Planes]  | atAirport(@Plane)             | @Boolean|
 | Airport | airport @Array[@Planes]  | instructToTakeOffPlane(@Plane)| @Void   |

+*Unit Tests*\
+Test 1 - A plane can be instructed to take off from the airport if the plane is at that airport (atAirport(@plane) -> True).
+Test 2 - A plane can't be instructed to take off from the airport if the plane is not at that airport (atAirport(@plane) -> False).

 **Additional Functional Requirements**